eleninisioti/LittleAlchemy2Text/README.md

 In order to be able to use a model you need to first pull it, e.g.

-    ollama pull llama 3
+    ollama pull llama3

 We have provided a script for illustrating how humans and LLMs can play a game.

-Upon running
+Upon running:

     python play.py

 you will be asked on how many human and LLM players there will be.

-## Web Interface
+### Web Interface

 We have also designed a web interface using Flask where a human can play alongside an LLM.

 Try it out locally:

     python app.py

+## Cite this work

+If you use this code in your work, please cite our paper:

+    @article{nisioti_2024,
+    title={Collective Innovation in Groups of Large Language Models}, author={Eleni Nisioti and Sebastian Risi and Pierre-Yves Oudeyer and Ida Momennejad and Clément Moulin-Frier}, year={2024},
+    booktitle = {The 2023 {Conference} on {Artificial} {Life}}, publisher = {MIT Press},
+    }